 I am aware that engaging in counselling involves a financial commitment.
 Thus I choose to bear this in mind and aim to provide therapy at a reasonable cost - my thinking being that helping an individual to manage their distress and experience a more healthy and fulfilled sense of wellbeing is paramount!

-Due to Covid 19 all therapy sessions are currently held online
+All therapy sessions are currently held online

 Payment may be made via bank transfer 48 prior to your session.

 Please do check with me regarding current availability.

 Please note my fee is £140.00 per 50 minute session.